Jass: Tricks

 The trump Jack, also called Puur, counts 20 and is the highest card in the game.
-The trump Nine, or Nell, Näll, is the second best card.
+The trump Nine or Nell is the second best card.
 Plain suit numerals below 10 count nothing.
 The total value of all counters in the pack is 152, that is, 62 in trumps plus 30 in each plain suit.
 Winning the last trick scores an additional 5 points.
 Hence the total possible for the third scoring feature, "tricks", is normally 157 points.